-While planning your CP2 attendance, talk to new scouts and their parents about this program and what it offers.
+While planning your CP^2 attendance, talk to new scouts and their parents about this program and what it offers.
 Encourage their attendance and encourage completion of some (or all) of the requirements which are not taught at summer camp.
-To get the most out of the CP2 program we ask that new scouts attain the "Scout" rank before summer camp starts.
-This will allow the CP2 staff to follow the Leader's Guide and start with completion of Tenderfoot requirements.
+To get the most out of the CP^2 program we ask that new scouts attain the "Scout" rank before summer camp starts.
+This will allow the CP^2 staff to follow the Leader's Guide and start with completion of Tenderfoot requirements.
 Although this is highly encouraged and very helpful in progressing with the program, it is not required.
-CP2 welcomes all first-year campers to its program regardless of rank completed.
+CP^2 welcomes all first-year campers to its program regardless of rank completed.

 Just like merit badge prerequisites, if scouts complete Tenderfoot requirement #6a thirty days before the start of summer camp, by the end of the week they may have only requirement #9, a Scoutmaster Conference, and a Board of Review remaining for advancing to Tenderfoot.
 Likewise, if scouts complete Second Class requirements: #1a, #3b, and #7 before summer camp, by the end of the week they may have only requirement #1, a Scoutmaster Conference, and a Board of Review remaining to advance to Second Class.
-Finally, if the boys complete First Class requirements: #1a, #8, #9 and #10 before summer camp, then by the end of the week they may have only requirement #11, a Scoutmaster Conference, and a Board of Review remaining to advance to First Class (in addition to earning Tenderfoot and Second Class ranks).
+Finally, if the boys complete First Class requirements: #1a, #8, #9 and #10 before summer camp, then by the end of the week they may have only requirement #11, a Scoutmaster Conference, and a Board of Review remaining to advance to Second Class.